 Open the user menu and select Refresh application.

-Browse the employees Jack Livingston and Julie Nayer to see how the user interface adapts.
+Browse the employee records of Jack Livingston and Julie Nayer to see how the user interface adapts.

-You have successfully completed the second step of this tutorial by creating a browsing form for your Employee entity.
+You have successfully created a browsing form for your Employee entity.

-Creating a form with several containers and custom fields
+You have created a form with several containers and custom fields.

-Associating your new browsing form to a business view
+You have associated your new browsing form to a business view.

-The next step will focus on creating an authoring form that will differ from the browsing form.
+The next section will focus on creating an authoring form that will differ from the browsing form.

-Data authoring forms should be optimized for the best user experience when entering data in steppers.
-Layout, field positions and formatting can differ from the browsing experience.
+Data authoring forms should be optimized to provide the best user experience when entering data in steppers.
+The layout, field positions, and formatting may differ from the browsing experience.

-In this step, you will enhance the Employee authoring form.
+In this section, you will enhance the authoring form for employee records.

-How to use two different forms for authoring and browsing
+Using two different forms for authoring and browsing.

 Modify the existing form

-Now that you know how to build a form, let's edit the EmployeeForm that you generated with the Generate Application Components wizard and enhance it.
+Now that you know how to build a form, you will edit the EmployeeForm that you generated with the Generate Application Components wizard and enhance it.

 Create the structure